 Dr. Patrick Hurley is an environmental social scientist interested in the urban and rural places that produce food, natural resources, and other environmental benefits (so-called ecosystem services) for diverse peoples and species.
-In particular, Dr. Hurley’s classes examine how these sites of human-environment interaction and the practices they foster illuminate the ways that people relate to, understand, use, degrade, and steward nature.
-For his students, this spatially- and historically-grounded focus often means studying the effects of land use, landscape, and socio-demographic change on varied environments in order to better understand the sustainability and resiliency of particular places and human-environment relationships.
+In his classes, students examine how these sites of human-environment interaction reveal the ways that people relate to, understand, use, degrade, and steward nature.
+For his students, this spatially- and historically-grounded focus often means studying the effects of land use, landscape, and socio-demographic change on varied environments in order to better understand and question the sustainability and resiliency of particular practices, places, and human-environment relationships.

-Student explorations of these topics take place through classes that feature numerous project-oriented and community-engagement learning experiences.
-In the process, students are introduced to a range of social science methods and work with digital technologies to both analyze and communicate their findings (see Ursinus’ Digital Liberal Arts Working Group).
-A number of projects begun as class projects have led to additional research endeavors and published scholarly research articles.
+Student explore these topics through project-oriented and community-engagement learning experiences.
+In the process, students encounter a range of social science methods and draw on digital technologies to both analyze and communicate their findings (see Ursinus’ Digital Liberal Arts Working Group).
+A number of projects begun as class projects have led to online case studies, additional research endeavors, and published scholarly research articles.

 - B.A., B.A., University of Maryland